jjteoh-thewebdev/jjteoh-thewebdev/README.md

 - 😄 Software Craftsman that didnt make it to SILICON VALLEY
-- 🖥️ Backend > Frontend
+- 🖥️ Backend specialized, full-stack capable
-- ❤️ NodeJS, TypeScript, Clean Architecture
+- ❤️ Main stack: NodeJS, TypeScript, Clean Architecture
 - 📜 Top 3 favorite quotes:
   - _First they  ignore you, then they laugh at you, then they fight you, then you win_ -- M. Ghandhi
   - _Great works are performed not by strength but by perserverance_ -- Samuel Johnson